ebas-submission-tool/ebas-submission-tool-docs/documentation.md

 - If you have data submission specific issues, please see the [EBAS data submission Manual](http://ebas-submit-tool.nilu.no/troubleshooting) or contact us at <ebas@nilu.no>.

-- And if you would like to contribute to our troubleshooting docs you can check out **section 4**.
+- If you would like to contribute to our troubleshooting docs you can check out **section 4**.

+- For syntactical help related to the files themselves, take a look at **section 5**.

+- If you are wondering when we schedule the next release, see **section 6**.

+- And if you are interested in knowing more about our tech-stack, take a look at **section 7**.

 ###1.
 Quick Start- File validation